microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-onlinemeeting.md

 ## Subscribe to messages across all channels

-To get change notifications for a meeting's call events in an application, subscribe to `/communications/onlineMeetings/?$filter=JoinWebUrl eq '{JoinWebUrl}'`.
-This resource supports [including resource data](/graph/webhooks-with-resource-data) in the notification.
+To get change notifications for a meeting's call events, subscribe to `/communications/onlineMeetings/?$filter=JoinWebUrl eq '{JoinWebUrl}'`.

+This resource supports notifications with resource data.
+For more information about setting up notifications with resource data, see [including resource data](/graph/webhooks-with-resource-data) in the notification.

 ### Permissions